-For her team’s success, Gebbia was voted the 2015 Patriot League Coach of the Year, while two of her players—seniors Jen Dumiak and Shaquilla Curtis—were tabbed the PL Player of the Year and PL Defensive of the Year, respectively.
-Dumiak was a first-team all-league selection, while senior Arron Zimmerman and junior Michelle Holmes each earned third-team all-league honors.
+For her team’s success, Gebbia was voted the 2015 Patriot League Coach of the Year while two of her players – Dumiak and Shaquilla Curtis – were tabbed as the PL Player of the Year and PL Defensive Player of the Year, respectively.
+Dumiak was also a first team all-league selection while Zimmerman and Michelle Holmes each earned third team all-league honors.

 “Coach Gebbia has clearly proven herself as an outstanding coach, but more importantly, she has demonstrated her vast ability as a leader, mentor and role model for our student-athletes,” said Dr. Billy Walker, American University Director of Athletics & Recreation.
 “There’s no doubt in my mind that the future is bright for AU Women’s Basketball.”

-Gebbia arrived at American after spending the previous 10 seasons at Marist College, serving as the associate head coach for her last seven seasons.
+Gebbia arrived at American after spending the previous 10 seasons at Marist College where she served as the associate head coach for her last seven seasons.

-Gebbia began her coaching career at her alma mater, Towson, and served as team captain of the Tigers' squad during her senior season.
+Gebbia began her coaching career at her alma mater, Towson, where she served as team captain of the Tigers’ squad during her senior season.
 She is a native of Frederick, Md.

 Tiffany Coll, Assistant Coach

-Tiffany Coll enters her fourth season as an assistant coach at American University.
+Tiffany Coll completed her fifth season as an assistant coach at American University.